FrancescoAmorosini/FrancescoAmorosini/README.md

 ---

-## 🛠️ My Daily Stack

-**Languages & Dev Tools**
-Python · JavaScript · Java · VS Code

-**Cloud & DevOps**
-AWS (SageMaker, Lambda, ECS, Bedrock, S3, etc.) · Docker · Kubernetes · Jenkins · Linux

-**Machine Learning & MLOps**
-Scikit-learn · PyTorch · LangChain · SageMaker Pipelines · GenAI APIs · Vector Databases

----

 ## 🚧 What I’m Building & Learning

 - Production-ready GenAI workloads with LLMs and custom pipelines
-- MLOps best practices for managing ML lifecycle in real-world deployments
+- MLOps best practices for managing ML lifecycle in real-world deployments.
+[Here's an article](https://medium.com/storm-reply/enterprise-mlops-platforms-for-insurance-companies-on-aws-ebd149b915f2) I wrote a while ago on the matter.
 - End-to-end ownership of AI solutions — from architecture to delivery
-- Cross-functional teamwork with AWS teams, internal stakeholders, and clients
+- Trying to make my workplace enjoyable everiday ✨

 ---